status-im/specs/docs/raw/organisation-channels.md

 Permissions at the chat level cannot override permissions at the organisation level.
-(Here I will describe rules, but most of them should be simple, i.e you can't set a channel public in an private organisation, you can have a member of a chat who is not a member of an organisation)
+(Here I will describe rules, but most of them should be simple, i.e you can't set a channel public in an private organisation, you can't have a member of a chat who is not a member of an organisation)

 `ens_only` means that only user who have an `ENS` can join the organisation